opencv/opencv/modules/core/doc/xml_yaml_persistence.rst

 --------------------
 Closes the file and releases all the memory buffers.

-.. ocv:function:: void FileStorage::release()
+.. ocv:function:: string FileStorage::release()

 Call this method after all I/O operations with the storage are finished.
+If the storage was opened for writing data and ``FileStorage::WRITE`` was specified

 FileStorage::getFirstTopLevelNode